turingschool/accelerated-mod-0/methods.md

 ## Defining Our Own Methods

-The mehtods we've used up until now were built into the Ruby language.
+The methods we've used up until now were built into the Ruby language.
 Those are great and will be used by you heavily and regularly as a developer.
-And, there will be times when you need to write your own methods to solve the unique problems in your application.
+And, there will be times when you need to write your own methods to solve the unique problems in the application you are building or maintaining.
 To do this, we'll use the `def` and `end` keywords, following the syntax in the example:

 ```ruby
 # method definition